 Join the AML Deep Dive & Annual Report

 As financial crime threats become more sophisticated, the pressure on Anti-Money Laundering (AML) functions continues to intensify.
-A 2025 report by the Financial Action Task Force (FATF) reinforced that financial institutions globally are still underperforming in effectively identifying and preventing complex illicit activity, particularly as criminals exploit real-time payments, digital assets and fragmented global sanctions regimes.
+A 2025 report by the Financial Action Task Force (FATF) reinforced that financial institutions globally are still underperforming in effectively identifying and preventing complex illicit activity, particularly as criminals exploit real-time payments, digital assets, and fragmented global sanctions regimes.

-AML DEEP DIVE 2024: ANNUAL REPORT
+AML DEEP DIVE 2025: ANNUAL REPORT

 The panel discussion began with an exploration of the challenges inherent in achieving consistency within a global AML framework.
 Participants acknowledged the tension between the need for harmonised standards and the practical reality of complying with jurisdiction-specific regulatory requirements.